Devonport, Miramar customers face 'forced migration' from Spark copper

 Alarms, medical monitors also problems

-A Vodafone NZ insider told the Herald other potential problem areas were home or medical alarms designed to work with copper line technology.
+Other potential problem areas are home or medical alarms designed to work with copper line technology.

 A Spark spokeswoman responded: "A range of devices might be affected.
 We have a dedicated customer care team to work through individually with customers.